Teja-sudo/vs-extensions/FileChangesExplorer/README.md

 ### How do I refresh the list of changes?

 Click on the `Refresh` button in the "File Changes Explorer" view title to update the list of modified files and their line numbers.

-## Support

-If you encounter any issues or have questions, you can reach out for support through the extension's [GitHub repository](https://github.com/your-repo-url) by creating an issue or a pull request.